COMMON CORE Formative Item Bank

 - Create your own reading or math assessments.

-- Expose students to mathematical concepts and practices, as well as to reading selections that assess literacy in history, social studies, science, and technology.
+- Expose students to reading selections that assess literacy in history, social studies, science, and technology.

 - Assess reading comprehension using items associated with paired reading passages.